Introducing Non Slip Floor Tiles

 Available in 40+ sizes, these true matte glazes were specifically made to pass the DCOF test for commercial flooring and their beautiful finish makes them easy to specify.

-Tile Shown:Mini Star and Cross in Marina
+Tile Shown:Mini Star and Cross in Peacock

 While our non-slip glazes are ideal for the high traffic of commercial floors, they can absolutely be used underfoot residentially as well, especially if you're in need of some extra grip.
-Just keep in mind that the minimum order for this material is 60SF!

-Tile Shown: Hexite tiles in Cobblestone
+Tile Shown: Hexite in Iron Ore

 Make your tile floor even more dynamic by choosing a mix of neutrals and colors.